olenski42/LDrawConverter/README.md

 - using submodel names for automatic rigging (minifigurines, vehecles, ...)
 - add bones for connections
 - make unreal use correct materials (emission, transparency, ...), not just the color data

+## Troubleshooting
+- if there are missing files try to dig around in the ldraw library that came with your ldraw file editor and copy paste the missing file into your unofficial ldraw library folder (in part/ or p/ accordingly)
+- if colors are missing during export and you used studio check if you used any "render only" colors and change those to colors without a (i) logo
+- currently instanced meshes with different colors only work in unreal, if you want to use this with blender or just view it in windows' 3D viewer either disable instancing(caching) in the LDrawExporter.hpp or set the export depth to Multipart or Submodel (which works because only part and primitive have different colors), this problem might be solved entirely by changing the fbx sdk version